awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

    * - :ref:`awsmobile configure <aws-mobile-cli-reference-configure>`

      - Shows existing keys and allows them to be changed if already set.
 If keys aren’t set, deep links the user to the IAM console to create keys and then prompts for the access key and secret key.
-This command helps edit configuration settings for the aws account or the project.
+This command helps edit configuration settings for the AWS account or the project.

    * - :ref:`awsmobile pull <aws-mobile-cli-reference-pull>`